Commercial gene tests and incidental findings

 In this discussion, accidentally discovered individual genetic variation is sometimes described as a good that participants have a right to be informed about, in return for the biological material they donate to the biobank.

-If Caplan is right and such information typically is not worth the money, how can it be a good that participants have a right to receive from the biobank in return for their sample?
+If Caplan is right and such information typically is not worth the money, how can it be a good that participants have a right to receive such information from the biobank in return for their sample?

 Do well-meant ethical arguments sometimes resemble unethical marketing campaigns?